 But licensing represents only the tip of a jagged and gigantic music industry iceberg.

-Accurately executing music layering within metaverse and NFT projects requires specialized technology for ingestion, storage, and distribution — along with critical services such as playlisting, reporting, and metadata management.
+Accurately executing music layering within metaverse and NFT projects requires specialised technology for ingestion, storage, and distribution — along with critical services such as playlisting, reporting and metadata management.

-Tuned Global has been working with multiple web3 startups/companies dipping into the metaverse, all of whom share a common desire: to deliver entirely new user experiences and music industry business models.
+Tuned Global has been working with multiple web3 startups dipping into the metaverse, all of whom share a common desire: to deliver entirely new user experiences and music industry business models.

 Bringing those visions to reality, however, is complicated.